inrialearninglab/ai4t/docs/1-Mooc/to-conclude/7-0-2-ai-with-teachers.en.md

 ---
 # AI with Teachers

 You are ongoing training or have finished it and have understood why AI was the new key actor in education.
 Perhaps have you had enough?
-Or,perhaps, you have more questions now than when you started?
+Or, perhaps, you have more questions now than when you started?

 Want to know a bit more about how AIED tools work?
 Want to understand why language is such an important topic for AI?